 Supporting a growing cold chain

-Whether it’s alternative or conventional protein or growing imports/exports of fruits and vegetables, more perishable foods are relying on an integrated cold chain to satisfy increasing demand in both the developed and developing world.
+Whether it’s alternative or conventional protein, fruits or vegetables, perishable foods rely on an integrated cold chain and more of it will be on the move in the coming years.

 The USDA’s Economic Research Service forecasts that:

-• While imports are expanding faster than exports, the USDA predicts exports will continue to grow significantly for U.S. producers.
+- While imports are expanding faster than exports, the USDA predicts exports will continue to grow in significance for U.S. producers.
 By 2023, 27 percent of U.S. fruits and nuts will be exported, up from 23 percent in 2013.
 Likewise, about 20 percent of U.S. vegetable output will be sold in foreign markets by 2023, up from 16.7 percent in 2013.

 Container lines have invested heavily in refrigerated equipment in order to gain a larger market share of food imports/exports.
-During the JOC’s recent TPM conference in Long Beach, Calif., shipping executives said they’re preparing to transport more reefer cargo going forward.
+During the JOC’s recent TPM conference in Long Beach, Calif., shipping executives said they’re preparing to transport more reefer cargo.

 Peter Frederiksen, a member of the executive board for Hamburg Sud, said that improving standards of living and growing populations were driving demand for perishable foods.
 He expects the global reefer market will continue to achieve 4 to 5 percent growth in the coming years.